Algue-Rythme/OCSDF/README.md

-## Certifiable One Class Learning
+## 1-Lipschitz Signed Distance Function

-Learn to approximate the Sign Distance Function (SDF) to the boundary of a distribution, i.e a dataset.
+Learn to approximate the Sign Distance Function (SDF) to the boundary of a distribution (e.g a dataset or a point cloud).

 Use a combination of Lipschitz networks, adversarial training and Hinge Kantorovich Rubinstein loss (HKR).